adamf0x/COSC304-Website/README.md

-# COSC305-Website
+# COSC304-Website
-A website created using php html css and sql server as the final project for COSC 305 at the University of British Columbia
+A website created using PHP, HTML, CSS and Microsoft SQL Server as the final project for COSC 304 at the University of British Columbia